-- (3) For vessels equipped with both primary and secondary seals, visually inspect the vessel as specified in:
+(3) For vessels equipped with both primary and secondary seals:

-- (A) subdivision (4), at least every five (5) years; or
+(A) visually inspect the vessel as specified in subdivision (4), at least every five (5) years; or

-- (B) subdivision (2).
+(B) visually inspect the vessel as specified in subdivision (2).

-- (4) Each time the vessel is emptied and degassed, complete the following:

-- (A) Visually inspect the:

-- (i) internal floating roof;

-- (ii) primary seal;

-- (iii) secondary seal, if one is in service;

-- (iv) gaskets;

-- (v) slotted membranes; and

-- (vi) sleeve seals.

-- (B) Perform an internal out-of-service inspection in accordance with 40 CFR 60.113b(a)(4).

-- (C) Conduct repairs as necessary before refilling the vessel with VOL so that none of the following conditions exist:(i) The internal floating roof has defects. - (ii) The primary seal has holes, tears, or other openings in the seal or the seal fabric. - (iii) The secondary seal has holes, tears, or other openings in the seal or the seal fabric. - (iv) The gaskets no longer close off the liquid surfaces from the atmosphere. - (v) The slotted membrane has more than ten percent (10%) open area.
+(4) Visually inspect the internal floating roof, the primary seal, the secondary seal, if one is in service, gaskets, slotted membranes, and sleeve seals each time the vessel is emptied and degassed.
+If the internal floating roof has defects, the primary seal has holes, tears, or other openings in the seal or the seal fabric, or the secondary seal has holes, tears, or other openings in the seal or longer close off the liquid surfaces from the atmosphere, or the slotted membrane has more than ten percent (10%) open area, the owner or operator shall repair the items as necessary so that none of the conditions specified in this subdivision exist before refilling the vessel with VOL. In no event shall the inspections required by this subsection occur at intervals greater than ten (10) years in the case of vessels conducting the annual visual inspection as specified in subdivisions (2) and (3)(B) and at intervals no greater than five (5) years in the case of vessels specified in subdivision (3)(A).

-(5) If a vessel that is subject to the annual visual inspection specified in subdivisions (2) and (3)(B) has not been emptied and degassed within ten (10) years, or if a vessel specified in subdivision (3)(A) has not been emptied and degassed within five (5) years, conduct an inspection while the vessel is in service in:

-(A) accordance with 40 CFR 63.1063(d)(1)(i) through 40 CFR 63.1063(d)(1)(v); and

-(B) its entirety from the top side of the internal floating roof.

-(6) Provide notification to the department as follows:

-(A) Except under clause (B), notify the department in writing at least thirty (30) days prior to the filling or refilling of each vessel for which an inspection is required by subdivisions (1) and (4) to afford the department the opportunity to have an observer present.

-(B) Notify the department at least seven (7) days prior to the refilling of the vessel in accordance with clause (C) if:(i) the inspection required by subdivision (4) is not planned; and

-(ii) the owner or operator could not have known about the inspection thirty (30) days in advance of refilling the vessel.
+(5) Notify the department in writing at least thirty (30) days prior to the filling or refilling of each vessel for which an inspection is required by subdivisions (1) and (4) to afford the department the opportunity to have an observer present.
+If the inspection required by subdivision (4) is not planned and the owner or operator could not have known about the inspection thirty (30) days in advance of refilling the vessel, the owner or operator shall notify the department at least seven (7) days prior to the refilling of the vessel.
+Notification shall be made by telephone immediately followed by written documentation demonstrating why the inspection was unplanned.
+Alternatively, this notification, including the written documentation, may be made in writing and sent by express mail so that it is received by the department at least seven (7) days prior to the refilling. (c) On and after May 1, 1996, except as provided in section 4(a)(3) of this rule, the owner or operator of each vessel equipped with an external floating roof shall meet the following requirements:

-(C) Notification under clause (B) must be made:

-(i) by telephone immediately followed by written documentation demonstrating why the inspection was unplanned; or

-(ii) in writing, including documentation, and sent, either electronically or by express mail so that it is received by the department at least seven (7) days prior to the refilling.

-(c) Except as provided in section 4(a)(3) of this rule, the owner or operator of each vessel equipped with an external floating roof shall meet the following requirements:

-(1) Determine the seal gaps as follows:
+(1) Determine the gap areas and maximum gap widths between the primary seal and the wall of the vessel and between the secondary seal and the wall of the vessel according to the following frequency:

-- (A) Measurements of gaps between the vessel wall and the primary seal must be performed: - (i) during the hydrostatic testing of the vessel or within sixty (60) days of the initial fill with VOL; and (ii) at least once every five (5) years thereafter. - (B) Measurements of gaps between the vessel wall and the secondary seal must be performed: - (i) within sixty (60) days of the initial fill with VOL; and - (ii) at least once per year thereafter.
+(A) Measurements of gaps between the vessel wall and the primary seal (seal gaps) shall be performed during the hydrostatic testing of the vessel or within sixty (60) days of the initial fill with VOL and at least once every five (5) years thereafter.

+(B) Measurements of gaps between the vessel wall and the secondary seal shall be performed within sixty (60) days of the initial fill with VOL and at least once per year thereafter.

-(C) If any source ceases to store VOL for a period of one (1) year or more, subsequent introduction of VOL into the vessel is considered an initial fill for purposes of this subdivision.
+(C) If any source ceases to store VOL for a period of one (1) year or more, subsequent introduction of VOL into the vessel shall be considered an initial fill for purposes of this subdivision.